Jack Bruce: 2000s

-In May 2008, Bruce was 65 years old and to commemorate this milestone two box sets of recordings were released.
+In May 2008, Bruce turned 65 years old; to commemorate this milestone two box sets of recordings were released.
 Spirit is a three-CD collection of Bruce's BBC recordings from the 1970s.
 Can You Follow? is a six-CD retrospective anthology released by the Esoteric label in the UK.
 This anthology is a wide-ranging collection covering his music from 1963 to 2003 and, aside from his work with Kip Hanrahan, is a comprehensive overview of his career.

 Improved health led to Bruce playing a series of live outdoor concerts across the US starting in July 2008 as part of the Hippiefest Tour.
 He was supported by members of the late Who bassist John Entwistle's the John Entwistle Band, and headlined at a tribute concert to the bassist.

-In November 2008, he recorded a concert in Birmingham, England for Radio Broadcast with the BBC Big Band, where he again played the Big Band arrangements of his classic songs.
-In December he was reunited with Ginger Baker at the drummer's Lifetime Achievement Award concert in London.
+In November 2008, Bruce recorded a concert in Birmingham, England, for Radio Broadcast with the BBC Big Band, where he again played the Big Band arrangements of his classic songs.
+In December, he was reunited with Ginger Baker at the drummer's Lifetime Achievement Award concert in London.
 They played jazz classics with saxophonist Courtney Pine and for the first time in 40 years played the Graham Bond–Cream classic "Traintime".

-The same month, Bruce, with guitarist Vernon Reid, drummer Cindy Blackman and organist John Medeski played a series of Blue Note Club tribute concerts to the Tony Williams Lifetime in Japan.
+The same month, Bruce, with guitarist Vernon Reid, drummer Cindy Blackman, and organist John Medeski played a series of Blue Note Club tribute concerts to the Tony Williams Lifetime in Japan.
 These shows were broadcast in high definition on television in Japan.

 In 2009, Bruce performed in a series of concerts with Trower and Husband in Europe.
 Proposed dates in the U.S. in April were cancelled because of a further bout of ill health.
-Bruce recovered and the band played summer concerts in Italy, Norway and the UK during 2009.
+Bruce recovered, and the band played summer concerts in Italy, Norway, and the UK during 2009.
 This promoted the release of the Seven Moons live CD and DVD, recorded in February during the European leg of the tour in Nijmegen, Netherlands.

-During the Scottish dates of the 2009 tour Bruce was presented with an Honorary Doctorate of Letters from Glasgow Caledonian University for services to the culture of Glasgow and music in general.
+During the Scottish dates of the 2009 tour, Bruce was presented with an Honorary Doctorate of Letters from Glasgow Caledonian University for services to the culture of Glasgow and music in general.

 In August 2009, the 1983 Bruce solo album Automatic was re-released, making his entire solo catalogue available on CD.
 In addition, all of the discs up to and including How's Tricks contain previously unreleased material.